coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

-To affect a creature that has spell resistance, a spellcaster must make a caster level check (1d20 + caster level) at least equal to the creature's spell resistance.
-(The defender's spell resistance is like an Armor Class against magical attacks.)
-If the caster fails the check, the spell doesn't affect the creature.
+To affect a creature that has spell resistance, a spellcaster must make a caster level check (1d20 + caster level) at least equal to the creature’s spell resistance.
+(The defender’s spell resistance is like an Armor Class against magical attacks.)
+If the caster fails the check, the spell doesn’t affect the creature.
 The possessor does not have to do anything special to use spell resistance.
 The creature need not even be aware of the threat for its spell resistance to operate.